 Kinser, an avid live bait fisherman and tournament angler has an exact understanding of gas chemistry, physics and physiology, he knows “the right stuff” about keeping live bait and tournament fish alive and healthy for hours of live transport especially in the most adverse, hostile, hot summer conditions day and night.
-Long term captivity and stockpiling live bait for weeks is easy when you overstock your livewells and bait tanks, but you must provided minimal safe oxygenation continuously along with great water quality.
+Long term captivity and stockpiling live bait for weeks is easy when you overstock your livewells and bait tanks, but you must provide minimal safe oxygenation continuously along with great water quality.

 Kinser’s Customer Service ethic is unmatched by none.
 He’s a Pro and takes the time to share all this professional fish care information, knowledge and technical support with every customer.
-Every customers success is our business, what we do for a living.
+Every customer’s success is our business, what we do for a living.
 We do far more for our customers than just build and sell them fishing oxygen systems.

 Clearly the solution to this ancient live bait transport problem was illusive and cryptic for all live bait and tournament fishermen.
 Their live bait and fish kept on dying decade after decade during summer transports and overnight captivity.
-Fishermen modified livewell shapes, colors, used all kinds of livewell additives, chemicals, tranquilizers, stimulants, dyes, antibiotics, this aerator, that air entrainment venture, spray heads, bubble stone and all those expensive livewell water pumps and literally pumped hundreds of gallons of water through livewells and of course tons of ice to chill the well water and the bait in the summer… the whole point of this futile exercise was to simply increase the dissolve oxygen to a minimal safe level and all this “stuff” never stopped the livewell suffocation and dying in over crowded livewells in the summer…. but, a lot of people made of people made a lot of money selling this “stuff” to fishermen for many years.
+Fishermen modified livewell shapes, colors, used all kinds of livewell additives, chemicals, tranquilizers, stimulants, dyes, antibiotics, this aerator, that air entrainment venture, spray heads, bubble stone and all those expensive livewell water pumps and literally pumped hundreds of gallons of water through livewells and of course tons of ice to chill the well water and the bait in the summer… the whole point of this futile exercise was to simply increase the dissolve oxygen to a minimal safe level and all this “stuff” never stopped the livewell suffocation and dying in overcrowded livewells in the summer…. but, a lot of people made a lot of money selling this “stuff” that never worked to fishermen for many years.

-Kinser knew that fishermen forgot their high school Chemistry 101 class… Henry’s Gas Law controls how much oxygen (concentration and saturation) that will actually dissolve into livewell water and the fish’s blood, the livewell DO and % oxygen saturation of the fish’s arterial blood respectively.
+Kinser knew that fishermen forgot their high school Chemistry 101 class… Henry’s Gas Law controls how much oxygen (concentration and saturation) that will actually dissolve into livewell water and the fish’s blood, the livewell DO and DO% oxygen saturation of the fish’s arterial blood respectively.

-Fishermen do like to overcrowd their livewells and bait tanks every summer with 1 extra bait or 1 extra fish and that’s when the death and dying begins during live transports.
+Some fishermen do like to overcrowd their livewells and bait tanks every summer with 1 extra bait or 1 extra fish and that’s when the death and dying begins during live transports.

 The summer livewell killer was neither cryptic nor illusive in Kinser’s eyes.
 He measured the dissolved oxygen in his aerated livewell containing his normal over-load of bait and heavy tournament limit.
 The low oxygen problem was crystal clear, the livewell water quality was not even close to “safe,” specifically low dissolve oxygen saturation resulting in chronic sustained livewell hypoxia… that is the problem, that was the killer.
 That water quality problem can be corrected with the right dose of commercial welding oxygen.